Explore real-time analytics in Microsoft Fabric

 Query the captured data

-The eventstream captures real-time taxi fare data and loads it into a table in your KQL database.
-You can query this table to see the captured data.
+The eventstream loads the real-time taxi data into the yellow-taxi table in your KQL database.
+You can query that table to explore the captured data.

 -